GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 ### Set Project ID

-Since this is a new Cloud Shell session, you need to set the Google Cloud Project ID again using the following command:
+Since this is a new Cloud Shell session, you need to set the project ID again using the following command:

 ```bash
 gcloud config set project {{project-id}}